Transient bindings

 Let's look at another example.
 Imagine that our application needs to know a current time.
 Therefore, we cannot cache an

-.
-So, we should create a binding for an Instant
+instance.
+Therefore, we have to create a binding for an Instant

 Let's define a module that defines a binding for an instance of current Instant